 Music on the other hand began displacing group prayer in places of worship starting with fringe groups starting in the early 1960s.
 Those new postmodern prayers became completely mainstream within a decade.
 We think nothing of this shift today.
 And participation in places of worship has been reduced by 50% just since my childhood.
 If you are thinking this didn’t demonstrate technology diffusions impact on music – well that is because I eliminated what would bore most people to tears and skipped walking through examples such as how car radios evolved in the 1970s where cars had 8 track players for albums, which then became cassette tapes, which subsequently became CDs which now are totally digital.

 The series took digital images and merged two and three or more of the images in order to show how mainstream new thinking became in the form of musical prayers.
-The proof is in the sales.
-After I had the look I wanted for the hit song in the digital picture I finished by manipulating colors.
+The proof was in the musics sales.
+As the sales grew so did the changes partially as a result of the Post Modern Prayers.

 Powered by Modula